Document Classification: Theoretical Exploratory Paper

 The Perspective of Investment as "Game"

 He applied iron-clad rules—"only buy what you understand" and "be greedy when others are fearful"—as "game mechanics" consistently for over half a century.
-During the dot-com bubble, his unwavering avoidance of tech stocks based on "lack of understanding" demonstrated remarkable consistency.

 The Aesthetics of Failure and Retreat